nathan-hoche/GAN-MusicGeneration/readme.md

 As you can see, the result is fine, but need to be improved.
 I make some observation on the result:
 1. The model has difficulties in order to stay in the same key (repeat a lot the same note).
 This can possibly be improved by adding recurrent layers in the generator, in order to remember the previous notes.
 2. As the model has difficulties to stay in the same key, currently it converges to a single melody.
-After ~2000 epochs, the model generate the same melody over and over again.
+After ~2000 epochs, the model generates the same melody over and over again.
 This problem can be fixed when the first problem is fixed.
-3. The model start with a lot of notes and take a lot of time to reduce the number of notes.
+3. The model starts with a lot of notes and take a lot of time to reduce the number of notes.
 This can possibly be fixed by adding a dropout layer in the generator, in order to reduce the number of notes at the beginning of the generation.

 ### Conclusion